Users

 Some data sources are available by default without requiring any additional configuration:

-• Collections searches files that have been manually added to Hyperspell.
+• Vault iconVault searches memories and files that have been manually added to Hyperspell.

 Queries

-To retrieve data from your data sources, you can use the query API.
-Internally, there are two different ways of retrieving data:
+To search through memories and retrieve data from your data sources, you can use the query API.
+Internally, there are two different ways of retrieving data, and .

 Indexed searches